Welcome to Year 3

 - “The Iron Man” by Ted Hughes

-- "Flotsam" by David Wesner
+- "Flotsam" by David Wiesner

-Visits and trips
+Visits and Trips

 To help broaden the children’s learning, enjoyment and understanding of their topics, we offer a range of visits and trips.
 In Year 3 we have the following exciting visits and trips:

-- A day trip to Butser Ancient Farm, Hampshire, to enhance their work in the classroom and discover more about the Iron Age.
+A day trip to Butser Ancient Farm, Hampshire, to enhance their work in the classroom and discover more about the Iron Age.

 More information about all these trips and visits and any costs will be sent out nearer the time.